jimbateson7/jamesbateson.co.uk/src/articles/developer-experience-at-the-cost-to-users.md

 First off as I've touched upon I absolutely understand why they are used, and there are some good tools out there.
 This isn't a dig at the tools or people choosing to use them.

 In my project case, it was Create React App that had been used with React Bootstrap.
+I had completed a QA report on the site and I was tasked with remediating the issues I'd found, which included trying to improve performance benchmarking I had done.
 There are a few issues I came across that caused me frustration and ultimately ended it me having to pass the cost on to the end user:

-* Assets being treat as an afterthought
+* Assets being treated as an afterthought
 * Abstraction/magic box
 * Dependency management/impact
 * Tooling flexibility

+## Handling assets

+Something that has already puzzled me with these tools is assets in public, src, static or whatever?
+You seem to be able to access certain directories from certain files but not others.
+In my case I was trying to preload